Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 You’re more likely to get skin irritation if the band is too tight–so keep it comfortably loose.

-The rule of thumb with Fitbits is to wear them a bit loose–usually loose than you think it should be.
+The rule of thumb with Fitbits is to wear them a bit loose–usually looser than you think they should be.

-The preferred placement for your Fitbit is about two to three full fingers distance from your wrist.
-The best measure for this is your own fingers.
+The preferred placement for your Fitbit is about two to three full-finger distances from your wrist.
+The best measure for this is your fingers.

 Although Fitbit suggests placing your Fitbit band a finger’s width above your wristbone when not exercising, we find that placing it 2-3 fingers distance works best!

-- Put your index, middle, and ring finger together, so they touch each other
+1. Put your index, middle, and ring fingers together so they touch each other.

-- Place those two or three fingers just below your wrist, on the arm that you intend to wear your Fitbit
+2. Place those two or three fingers just below your wrist on the arm that you intend to wear your Fitbit.

-- It’s a good idea to repeat on your other arm, so you know the placement on both arms for when you might switch arms
+1. It’s a good idea to repeat on your other arm, so you know the placement on both arms for when you might switch arms.

-- Place the Fitbit band at that location on your arm
+3. Place the Fitbit band at that location on your arm.

-- Buckle the Fitbit band one notch looser so its snug but not tight
+4. Buckle the Fitbit band one notch looser so it’s snug but not tight.

-- The perfect fit is when your device comfortably stays in place and does not slide up and down your wrist
+1. The perfect fit is when your device comfortably stays in place and does not slide up and down your wrist.

-- You should be able to stick one or two fingers between the band and your skin easily, without resistance
+2. You should be able to stick one or two fingers between the band and your skin easily without resistance.

-We recommend the three-finger arms placement since this is the best way to track your heart-rate.
+We recommend the three-finger arms placement since this is the best way to track your heart rate.
 We often bend our wrists frequently during the day (at work, exercise, or play.)
-Frequent wrist bending interferes with the Fitbit’s heart-rate sensor.
+Frequent wrist bending interferes with Fitbit’s heart-rate sensor.

-If you aren’t able to get your Fitbit comfortably loose, try using a longer band that came with your device, if you aren’t currently using it.
+If you cannot get your Fitbit comfortably loose, try changing your Fitbit’s band and use the longer band that came with your device if you aren’t currently using it.
 And if needed, purchase an extender band or a third-party band that fits your arm.

 Do you have hairy arms?

-If you normally wear your Fitbit tight due to your arm hair, we suggest you instead follow the steps above for a loose, comfortable fit BUT wear your Fitbit wear it on the inside of your arm, where there is naturally less hair!
+If you usually wear your Fitbit tight due to your arm hair, we suggest you instead follow the steps above for a loose, comfortable fit BUT wear your Fitbit on the inside of your arm, where there is naturally less hair!

 Are you sweating a lot when working out or engaged in an activity?